vuqv/cosmo/README.md

  `hps:` hydropathy scale.
 Currently, there are two models are supported:

  1) `urry:` Hydropathy according to Urry scale.
  2) `kr:`  Kapcha-Rossy scale (default).
-This model has parameters for nucleic acids but not implemented here yet, they are currently in the different repository (translation code)
+This model has parameters for nucleic acids and post-translational modification.
 -------------------------------------
 ## Requirements:
 - **OpenMM 7.7**